Participate In Our Research Studies

 • Location: The Developmental Dynamics Lab is located in the Department of Psychology at the University of Georgia, situated at 125 Baldwin Street, Athens, GA 30602.
 Depending on the specific study, participation may require visiting our laboratory or taking place in the participant's home.
 The location of each study is determined by the nature of the research being conducted.

 Interested in participating?
-View our active studies section down below to see if you are eligible.
+Scroll down to review our active studies section to see if you are eligible to apply!

 Active Studies